![]() | ||||||||||||||||||||||||||

 Bio

-where he teaches an Introduction to Pattern Recognition and Data Mining
+Giovanni is an Adjunct Faculty at the Computer Engineering Department of Santa Clara University, where he teaches an Introduction to Pattern Recognition and Data Mining class.

 Giovanni Seni,